 On p.
 208, Nakahara has an exercise to show that O(1,3) (the Lorentz group) has four connected components.
 This was mentioned in class (the four components are resolved by parity and time reversal).
 The identity component consists of the "proper" Lorentz transformations, the ones that do not reverse time or change the orientation of the spatial axes.
-This group (the identity component) has a double cover representing Lorentz transformations on spinors, which turns out to be $SL(2,\mathbb{C})$.
-The 4-component Dirac spinors are Lorentz transformed by a direct sum of two inequivalent representations of $SL(2,\mathbb{C})$.
-Normally this is taught in Physics 221B or particle physics courses.
-See my 221B notes number 36, http://bohr.physics.berkeley.edu/classes/221/9697/221.htm, for more details.
+This group (the identity component) has a double cover representing Lorentz transformations on spinors, which turns out to be $SL(2, \mathbb{C})$.
+The 4-component Dirac spinors are Lorentz transformed by a direct sum of two inequivalent representations of $SL(2, \mathbb{C})$.

 On p.
 210, Nakahara's Eq.
-(5.112) is meaningless, at least in the center term, since there is no meaning to the bracket of vectors at a specific point $g \in G$ (unless $g \in G$).
+(5.112) is meaningless, at least in the center term, since there is no meaning to the bracket of vectors at a specific point $g \in G$ (unless g = e).
 This is just sloppy notation in proving the theorem, which is done right in the notes.